PCB Material-(Selection requirement while designing the PCB)

 · Flammability

-By Standards for Safety of Flammability of Plastic Materials for Parts in Devices and Appliances (UL94), plastics flame retardant features are categorized from high plastic flammability to low plastic flammability.
+According to Standards for Safety of Flammability of Plastic Materials for Parts in Devices and Appliances (UL94), plastic flame retardant features are categorized from high plastic flammability to low plastic flammability.
 According to UL94, it is a requirement that specimens of PCB materials should not burn with flaming combustion for more than 10 seconds.

 · Methylene Chloride Resistance (MCR)